brianmcoates/meehan-md/src/pages/blog/2020-03-11-the-war-on-sickness.md

 ### Children

-For children, I typically recommend vitamin C <!--StartFragment-->[chewables](https://www.amazon.com/gp/product/B005JN3R0I/ref=as_li_tl?ie=UTF8&tag=catalystmd-20&camp=1789&creative=9325&linkCode=as2&creativeASIN=B005JN3R0I&linkId=6f704889b17dbf5ff79218b8e7cbdd8f)<!--EndFragment--> [](https://www.amazon.com/gp/product/B005JN3R0I/ref=as_li_qf_sp_asin_il_tl?ie=UTF8&tag=liviwhol-20&camp=1789&creative=9325&linkCode=as2&creativeASIN=B005JN3R0I&linkId=e6b468e10d15e133b8e1ec24ab0c1e2e)but powdered and liposomal forms are also good options.
+For children, I typically recommend vitamin C chewables but **[powdered](https://meehanmd.ehealthpro.com/products/buffered-vitamin-c-powder-240g)** and **[liposomal forms](https://meehanmd.ehealthpro.com/products/liposomal-vitamin-c)** are also good options.
 The amount of Vitamin C in most multivitamins does not come close to required dosing.
 At the first signs or even concern that your child may have a cold or flu, consider the following intervention:

 * Dosing- for at least 3 days:
 * * 150 mg daily for Infants less than 6 months.